Luisa Massimo

-Since April 2003 she is consultant of Pediatric Psycho-Oncology and International Affairs.
+Since April 2003 she was consultant of Pediatric Psycho-Oncology and International Affairs.
 Since 1996 she is Expert Evaluator in Ethics and Clinical Bioethics of the European Commission.
 She taught Pediatric Oncology and Pediatric Hematology at the graduate schools of Pediatrics, of Hematology and of Oncology in the University of Genoa.
 From 1986 to 1994 she was President of the "IST-National Institute for cancer research” in Genoa.

-Member of several scientific commissions (national and international), has published 300 scientific works including 220 indexed on PubMed.
+A member of several scientific commissions (national and international), she has published 300 scientific works including 220 indexed on PubMed.
 She is an honorary citizen of Baltimore (United States), of La Paz in Bolivia, of Bogotá in Colombia, and Rochefort-du-Gard in France.
 She received numerous awards: among them, in 1971 the "Gianni Pauletta" for Oncology, by the Accademia Nazionale dei Lincei, in 1991 the "American Italian Cancer Foundation's Prize for Scientific Excellence in Medicine" in New York City, in 2004 she was decorated with the Gold Medal of Italian Republic for merit of public health (Rome, Quirinale), in 2011 with the Gold Medal “Master of Pediatrics" by the Italian Society of Pediatrics.